Click Here & Join Our Exclusive Dev Club Now!

 Who Should Attend?

-Digital designers new to FPGA design who need to learn the FPGA design cycle and the major aspects of the Vivado Design Suite
+• Digital designers new to FPGA design who need to learn the FPGA design cycle and the major aspects of the Vivado Design Suite.

-After completing this training, you will have the necessary skills to:
+After completing this training, participants will be able to:

-▪ Use the New Project Wizard to create a new Vivado IDE project
+• Use the New Project Wizard to create a new Vivado IDE project.

-▪ Describe the supported design flows of the Vivado IDE
+• Describe the supported design flows of the Vivado IDE.

-▪ Generate a DRC report to detect and fix design issues early in the flow
+• Generate a DRC report to detect and fix design issues early in the flow.

-▪ Synthesize and implement an HDL design
+• Synthesize and implement an HDL design.

-About the Instructor
+Instructor

-FPGA Course Syllabus
+Course Syllabus

 Session 1: Binary System and Boolean Algebra

-1. Binary System:
+• Binary System:

 • Binary to decimal and decimal to binary conversions.